-Starting this weekend, Saturday, May 30, 2020 we will resume public Masses.
+As of May 30, 2020 we have resumed public Masses with restrictions.
 Below is information and a detailed video from Father Zuberbueler (English and Spanish) on the guidelines for returning to public Mass.

 Read the information carefully and watch the detailed video from Father Zuberbueler.